AlSch092/LLVM-ObfuscateDynamicImports/README.md

 # DynamicImports Obfuscation Transformative Pass - By AlSch092 @ Github
 This project implements an LLVM transformative obfuscation module pass to protect dynamically resolved Windows system calls.
-It was developed using the new pass manager
+It was developed using the new pass manager, and not tested in optimizations besides -O0.
+It's highly recommended you use the format seen in Example.cpp when using this pass, otherwise I can't guarantee it will work for you.

 The project was built & tested using CMake with Visual Studio 2022 Build Tools, and was tested with LLVM/Clang version 20.1.3 on Windows 10 x64.